pardeike/Zombieland/README.md

 This Mod features custom controlled Zombies with simulated instincts.
 Most default RimWorld functions have been disabled on them to allow for a smooth game play experience.
 Therefore, you cannot select or harvest them.

+## Design and goal

+With zombies in Zombieland you won't get the normal planing and attacking behaviour like with other mods.
+Zombies are dumb, get stuck and in general slowly radiate towards your base than to attack it.
+There are exceptions though: special zombies (depending on type) are smarter and will find you but the big masses just wander around.
+When they hear, see or smell you they will start following your trail and if one zombie starts to track that way others around it will follow thus resulting in a group behaviour that you would expect from animal packs.

+So when you see that zombies get stuck in a cave or near your base, don't get fooled in underestimating the danger.
+You can use the mechanics to your advantage too.
+Try to kite them around or lead them away while another colonist rescues someone.
+In general, zombies add a chaotic moment to your base Rimworld experience that changes the game substantially.
+If you expect normal gameplay you will be disappointed.

 ## Handling Settings

 There are 4 ways to edit settings in Zombieland.